+In Every healthcare organization, steps need to be taken to improve healthcare data management.
 Currently, there is a lot of wasted time and money in healthcare data management.
 While organizations have spent significant amounts of their budgets on Electronic Medical Record, or EMR, systems to make saving and finding records easier, the investment has not quite paid off yet.
 Now, employees are lost in the finding information stage instead of being able to efficiently use the medical information for providing better care and making decisions.
-The possibility is there, but steps need to be taken to improve healthcare data management.

 What’s the Problem?